Vijayalakshmi30/Credit-Card-Customers-Prediction/README.md

 **From Evaluation:**

-Accuracy, Balnaced Accuracy and AUC values are good.
-Intolerable error from the confusion matrix is that 151 Attrited customers were wrongly predicted as Existing customers.
+Accuracy, Balanced Accuracy and AUC values are good.
+An intolerable error from the confusion matrix is that 151 Attrited customers were wrongly predicted as Existing customers.